Samsung's New 2019 Monitors Are Designed for Modern Workspaces and Next Generation Gaming

 Article Rating:

-Samsung offers the minimalist Space Monitor for modern workspaces, the super ultra-wide 49-inch CRG9 monitor for the ultimate gaming experience and the slim design 4K UHD curved monitor for content creators

-MISSISSAUGA, ON, Jan.
-9, 2019 /CNW/ - Samsung Electronics Canada recently unveiled three new monitors at CES 2019: the modern and minimalist Space Monitor, the CRG9 designed for an ultimate gaming experience and the UR59C, a stunning 4K UHD curved monitor ideal for content creators.
-Each monitor offers the best in Samsung technology, ranging from ultra-wide screens and lifelike colours for immersive gaming to space-saving designs to increase productivity.
+SEOUL, South Korea, Jan.
+11, 2019 /PRNewswire-PRWeb/ -- Samsung Electronics Co., Ltd. today announced three new monitors: the modern and minimalist Space Monitor, the CRG9 designed for an unparalleled gaming experience and the UR59C, a stunning 4K UHD curved monitor ideal for content creators.
+Each monitor offers the best in technology, ranging from ultra-wide screens and lifelike colors for immersive gaming to space-saving designs to increase productivity.

 Space Monitor: Modern, Minimal and Flexible Design